 Prepare the solution for infusion as follows:

-- Calculate the dose (mg/kg), total volume (mL) of GAMIFANT required and the number of GAMIFANT vials needed based on patient actual body weight [see Recommended Dosing].
+- Calculate the dose (mg/kg), total volume (mL) of GAMIFANT required and the number of GAMIFANT vials needed based on patient actual body weight [see DOSAGE AND ADMINISTRATION].

 - Inspect GAMIFANT vials visually for particulate matter and discoloration prior to dilution.
 GAMIFANT is a clear to slightly opalescent, colorless to slightly yellow liquid.
 Do not administer if discolored or foreign particulate matter is present.